git-disl/BERT4ETH/README.md

 If you want to run the basic BERT4ETH model, it is no need to download the ERC-20 log dataset.

-Advanced features (In/out separation and ERC20 log) make the model not very efficiency..
+Advanced features (In/out separation and ERC20 log) make the model not very efficient..

 #### Step 3: Transaction Sequence Generation